 This geographic oddity was a result of a territorial dispute in 1835.
 According to Michigan Radio, when Michigan and Ohio were still relatively young states, they performed geographical surveys to determine their boundaries, and both states wound up laying claim to Toledo.
 This disagreement led to the Toledo War, a short and nearly bloodless conflict that ended in a stalemate.

 After the war, the state border was established at approximately the 41°44’ north latitude line, located just north of the mouth of the Maumee River.
 In the agreement, Ohio wound up with the river and the city of Toledo.
 However, the state line continued across the smaller Ottawa River and divided the peninsula on the far side of the river.
-The land north of the state line on the far side of the river remained in Michigan, but it no longer had any land connection to the remainder of the state.
+The land north of the state line on the far side of the river remained in Michigan, but it had no land connection to the remainder of the state.
 The area became known as the “Lost Peninsula.”

 Know Before You Go